19 JavaScript Alternatives That are Taking Over the Dev Scene

 PureScript-2 19 JavaScript Alternatives That are Taking Over the Dev Scene

 Think of PureScript as the philosopher of programming languages—deep, meaningful, and pure.
 A strongly-typed language that compiles to JavaScript, enabling elegant and robust web applications.
-It’s for those who demand precision and have a soft spot for functional programming goodness.
+It’s for those who demand precision and have a soft spot for functional programming goodness, offering an exemplary alternative to TypeScript.

 Best Features: